Botanical garden: Plant conservation

-Plant conservation and the heritage value of exceptional historic landscapes were treated with a growing sense of urgency.
+Plant conservation and the heritage value of exceptional historic landscapes were treated with a growing sense of urgency through the 20th century.
 Specialist gardens were sometimes given a separate or adjoining site, to display native and indigenous plants.
 In the 1970s, gardens became focused on plant conservation.
-The Botanic Gardens Conservation Secretariat was established by the IUCN, and the World Conservation Union in 1987 with the aim of coordinating the plant conservation efforts of botanical gardens around the world.
+The Botanic Gardens Conservation Secretariat was established by the IUCN and the World Conservation Union in 1987 with the aim of coordinating the plant conservation efforts of botanical gardens around the world.
 It maintains a database of rare and endangered species in botanical gardens' living collections.
 Many gardens hold ex situ conservation collections that preserve genetic variation.
 These may be held as seeds dried and stored at low temperature, or in tissue culture (such as the Kew Millennium Seedbank); as living plants, including those that are of special horticultural, historical or scientific interest (such as those in the National Plant Collection in the United Kingdom); or by managing and preserving areas of natural vegetation.
 Collections are often held and cultivated with the intention of reintroduction to their original habitats.
-The Center for Plant Conservation at St Louis, Missouri, coordinates the conservation of native North American species.